WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 30. What is Lifting State Up in React?

 - Lifting state up in React refers to the process of moving state management from a child component to its parent component.
 This is done to make the state more easily accessible and manageable for the entire component tree.

+## 31. What is an Event in React?

+- An Event in React is a way to respond to user interactions such as clicks, hover, or form submissions.

+## 32. How to Handle Events in React(for both functional and class components)?

+- In React, events can be handled using the _on_ Keyword, followed by the event name and a callback function.
+For example, to handle a button click event, you would use onClick={handleClick}.
+This can be done in both functional and class components.